 (2) A person who stores any explosive for private use in quantities so prescribed shall store the explosive in the prescribed manner and to the approval of an inspector.

-24. Storage in unauthorized place an offence
+24. Storage in unauthorised place an offence

 (1) Where an explosive is stored in contravention of the provisions of section 22, the person occupying the place in which it is stored, and any person storing the explosive, and the owner of the explosive each commits an offence against this Act.